Safest Teeth Whiteners

 Interested in straightening your teeth at home?
 Here are the best clear aligner companies.

 Invisalign will not damage your teeth.
-But make sure you clean the aligners a few times each day to prevent plaque and bacteria build-up.
+But make sure you clean the aligners a few times daily to prevent plaque and bacteria build-up.

 Invisalign costs between $3,000 and $8,000.
 The length of treatment depends on your plan but typically ranges from 6 to 24 months.